pbatard/bled/README.md

   * The original `libbb.h` was GPLv2 __only__, so I had to recreate my own from scratch that is GPLv2 __or later__.
 This was a bit of a pain, so I'm not gonna bother recreating a GPLv2+ libbb.h for Linux or other platforms.
-* Only uncompressing to file is supported.
-I may add uncompression to a buffer, but that will depend on whether I need that feature in Rufus or not.
 * Can't query the uncompressed size for now.
 I may add that if needed.
-* .zip and .7z archive extraction to a directory is not currently supported.
-But I'll probably need that eventually, so I'm planning to add it then. .zip archive support shouldn't be much of problem, since BusyBox already had it. .7z will be a different story, as it looks like this will need to be created from scratch.
+* .zip and .7z archive extraction is not currently supported, but I may need that eventually, so I may add it then.
 * No multithreading.
 * There probably exist limitations with regards to some of the advanced compression features that can be added to an archive and/or newer compression formats